Business terms and conditions for FAVI.co.uk

 2. Entering into a service agreement

-2.1.
-The User shall apply for the execution of a Service Agreement by filling in the relevant details in the registration form on the Website and submitting the relevant information to the Provider by clicking the "Register" button (hereinafter the "Order").
-The information specified by the User in the Order is considered to be accurate for the purpose of the Terms of Business.

 2.2.
+The User shall propose the conclusion of the Service by filling in the details in the registration form on the Website and submitting such details to the Provider by clicking on the "Register" button (hereinafter the "Order").
+The details provided by the User in the Order shall be deemed correct for the purposes of the Terms and Conditions.

-Upon delivery of the Order to the Provider, the Provider will enable the User to sign in to their user account (hereinafter the "Acceptance").
-The provisions of Section 1740(3) of the Civil Code shall not apply.
-The Service Agreement shall be concluded at the moment the Acceptance is delivered to the User.
+2.3.
+Following the delivery of the Order to the Provider, the Provider shall provide the User with the option to sign in to such User’s user account (hereinafter the "Acceptance").
+The provision of Section 1740(3) of the Civil Code shall not apply.
+The Service shall be concluded upon delivery of the Acceptance to the User.

 3. User account

 3.1.
-On the basis of a User registration completed on the Website, Users may access their user interface of the Website.
-Through the user interface, Users may namely manage their data; enter, manage, and delete their personal information; upload, manage, and remove posts and other details; and upload and manage photographs and audio-visual recordings (hereinafter the "User Account").
+On the basis of a User registration completed on the Website, Users may access their user interface of the Website (hereinafter the "User Account").

 3.2.
 The User Account shall be operational upon User registration on the Website (completion of required data by the User).